splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-dotnet.rst

 Install the package
 =========================================================

 By default, the installer script only installs the Collector.
-If you add the ``with_dotnet_instrumentation`` parameter, the script also downloads and installs the SignalFX Instrumentation for .NET.
+If you add the ``with_dotnet_instrumentation`` parameter, the script also downloads and installs the SignalFx Instrumentation for .NET.

 Run the PowerShell script with the ``with_dotnet_instrumentation`` parameter, as shown in the following example: